Rajasmit/YelpCamp/readme.md

 ### Instructions

-- npm install
+- run 'npm install'

 - Have your mongodb setup on your machine.

-- node app.js
+- run 'node app.js'